micahlhoover/ghostlineAPI/README.md

 And just like that you can customize authentication without any changes to the server code.

+You can also add a Before delegate to populate a property with database results before the API server pulls the results.
+Make sure you refresh afterwords in your delegate.

 Item retrievable with open query patterns is available.

 So this URL: